Ada-C18/js-adagrams/comments.md

     ? mapObj.set(elem, mapObj.get(elem) + 1)
     : mapObj.set(elem, 1);
 ```
 This helper function checks if the passed in Map object has the value passed in as `elem` as a key.
 If `elem` already exists as a key, the function adds 1 to the value of `elem`.
 If `elem` does not yet exist as a key in the Map object, the function adds `elem` as a key with a value of 1.
-Technically, I did learn ternaries as part of the curriculum, because I first saw them in the 'absurd one-liner' you posted as a solution for `mystery3` following the roundtable on JavaScript testing.
+Technically, I did learn ternaries as part of the curriculum, because I first saw them in the 'absurd one-liner' posted as a solution for `mystery3` following the roundtable on JavaScript testing.

 ### lines 66-70
 ```